Hospitality H-2B Sponsorship Jobs in New Jersey

 Get Access To All Jobs

-Job Roles in Hospitality in New Jersey
+H-2B Hospitality Job Roles in New Jersey

-Hospitality & Guest Services56 jobs
+Hospitality & Guest Services21 jobs

-Food Service38 jobs
+Food Service15 jobs

-Hospitality Management36 jobs
+Hospitality Management13 jobs

-Cleaning & Housekeeping18 jobs
+Cleaning & Housekeeping6 jobs

-Administrative & Office Support8 jobs
+Administrative & Office Support3 jobs

-See all 106+ Hospitality New Jersey jobs
+See all 33+ Hospitality H-2B Jobs in New Jersey

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Hospitality New Jersey roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which hospitality companies sponsor H-2B visas in New Jersey?

-Atlantic City casino-hotels, Shore resort operators, and seasonal hospitality businesses along the Jersey Shore are among the most consistent H-2B petitioners in New Jersey.
+Atlantic City casino-hotels, Shore resort operators, and seasonal hospitality businesses along the Jersey Shore are among the most consistent H-2B visa petitioners in New Jersey.
 Properties in Cape May, Wildwood, Ocean City, and Asbury Park regularly file H-2B petitions for summer seasons.
 Larger hotel groups and resort management companies tend to have established sponsorship programs, while smaller seasonal inns may participate less frequently.

 Which cities in New Jersey have the most hospitality H-2B sponsorship jobs?